prabhdeep1234kaur/react-gemini-clone/README.md

 Speech-to-Text: Convert spoken language into text using speech recognition.

 Obtain a Gemini API Key:
-Create a new API key from Gemini Api store and store it securely.
+Create a new API key from the Gemini Api store and store it securely.

 Replacing YOUR_GEMINI_API_KEY with your actual API key in gemini.js file in Config Folder : const apiKey = "YOUR_GEMINI_KEY";